BOLT2612/simple-chat/README.md

 6. You can enter a name, and a message.
 7. Click send.

-The message you send will appear in all the brower windows with this client.
+The message you send will appear in all the browser windows with this client.

 The message list has a maximum length of 20 messages.